msiampou/spam-url-detection/README.md

 Having a trained model, our application receives a URL and outputs whether this URL is spam or not.
 Our model is trained on ISCXURL2016 Final Spam dataset, using Random Forest.

 #### Code
-The implementation of the application can be found in app folder.
+The implementation of our application lies under app/ folder.

+### Presentation

+You can find a mini presentation of our project in pres/ folder

 ### Authors